DataDog/hiring-engineers/answers.md

 My personal setup...

 1. My home laptop is OSX, could spin up Docker on that machine, but...
-2. I already have a LAMP build (Ubuntu 18.04 / Apache2 / mysql / PHP, Python) live on AWS to run Wordpress - so let's instrucment that with the DataDog Agent and connect from OSX as client
+2. I already have a LAMP build (Ubuntu 18.04 / Apache2 / mysql / PHP, Python) live on AWS to run Wordpress - so let's instrument that with the DataDog Agent and connect from OSX as client

 ### Sign Up for DataDog, Install Agent & Connect